tylervick/homeassistant-addon-tailscale/tailscale/DOCS.md

 >
 > **Installation:** Navigate in your Home Assistant frontend to **Settings** -> **Add-ons** -> **Add-on Store**, in the **...** menu at the top right corner click **Repositories**, add `https://github.com/lmagyar/homeassistant-addon-tailscale` as repository.
 >
+> This fork:
-> This fork enables to provision TLS certificates.
+>   - Enables to provision TLS certificates.
+>   - Advertises all supported interfaces as Subnets
+>   - Bumps Tailscale to 1.34.2
+>   - Bumps base image to 13.0.1
 >
 > For more details, please see the Documentation below.